developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 03/README.md

 >2. **Persistent State**.
 >3. **Detached State**.

+- There is more, but these are the most popular.
 # 14. Logging.

 - These **Hibernate** logs `Hibernate: insert into message (TEXT) values (?)`.